openNDS/openNDS/docs/source/config.rst

 List parameters set to ``0`` or omitted are set to the global or default value.

-Pre-emptive clients are logged both locally and in remote fas servers in the same way as normal validated clients.
+Preemptive clients are logged both locally and in remote FAS servers in the same way as normal validated clients.

 Examples: